kavehkamali/Vive-EGM/README.md

 Note: the code is tested in Windows OS with VS 2015 64x

-1- Install SteamVR
+1 - Install SteamVR

 2 - Compile and install Eigen at "C:\Eigen"

-3 - Install OpenVR at "C:\openvr"
+3 - Compile and install OpenVR at "C:\openvr"

-4 - Install google protobuf at "C:\protobuf-3.4.1"
+4 - Compile and install google protobuf at "C:\protobuf-3.4.1"

 3 - Edit the "udp_connection_name" in the RAPID module "EGM_connection.mod".